FAQ - Coursework essays

 Can the work be submitted as group work?
 What do I have to consider?

-Yes, group work is possible - but clear rules apply.
+Yes, group work is in accordance with the respective examination and study regulations possible - but clear rules apply.
 It is important that the performance of each individual person is clearly recognisable and assessable.
 This is the only way to ensure that the principle of equal opportunities is not violated.

 It is therefore not enough to simply divide the work into sections or pages.
 It is crucial that each group member's own contribution to the content is comprehensible so that the examiners can reliably assess whether each person has achieved the learning objectives of the module or study section.